Twardorzeczka

 Twardorzeczka is a village in the administrative district of Gmina Lipowa, within Żywiec County, Silesian Voivodeship, in southern Poland.
-It lies approximately 10 km south-west of Żywiec and 67 km south of the regional capital Katowice.

 It lies in Żywiec Basin alongside a Twardorzeczka stream flowing out from Silesian Beskids.
 There are two Tilia trees registered as natural monuments in the village.
 The village began as a hamlet of Radziechowy, where it belonged to until its separation in 1948.

 Monika Brodka, a Polish singer, grew up in the village.